seongminwoo/lucy-xss-filter/README.md

 - Use Xss Filter if you need to receive HTML tags for input. (eg:  mail, visitors' book,  message board service)

 ## Getting started
-we also offer an interactive tutorial for learning basic uses of Lucy-XSS.
+We also offer an interactive tutorial for learning basic uses of Lucy-XSS.
 See Docs for instructions on installing Luxy-xss.
-(Please wait.
-We are preparing for tutorial.)

 ## Usage examples
 * XssPreventer